Deskera/Developer-Documentation/docs/crm/dealsapi.md

 | --- | --- |
 | ApiKeyAuth | |

+---

-### Bulk Update deal
+### Bulk Update Deal

-Bulk Update Deal
+Bulk Update Deal.

 ##### Description:

-Bulk Update Deal
+- Allows you to update a large amount of deal records at once.

 #### PATCH
 #### /v1/crm/deals